Naresh19-hub/Data-Professionals-Survey-Report/README.md

 Data Scientists top the salary chart, followed by Data Engineers and Architects.

-Students & Data Analysts earn the least compared to other roles.
+Database Developer & Data Analysts earn the least compared to other roles.

 📌 Where do most data professionals come from?